Sort by Topics, Resources

 • Tel Aviv, a tech hotspot, pays well.

 Yes, usually, but it’s case dependent.
-If you’re comfortable with remote work and know you have the skills to command a top salary in a major tech hub, and just want to work from where you are, look for roles in California, Wyoming, Washington, and the like, and ask if they would consider you working fully remote.
+If you’re comfortable with remote work and know you have the skills to command a top salary in a major tech hub, and just want to work from where you are, look for roles in the higher paying areas, and ask if they would consider you working fully remote.

 Given that nearly half of businesses went remote or hybrid over the last two years and many are now reporting a talent shortage, they might make an exception for the right person.
 (Also, look at newer companies—they tend to be remote-only at about twice the rate as companies that existed prior to the pandemic.)